 Here is what you need

 - Pork shoulder.
 Here, we are using pork shoulder with no bones.
-I prefer it as a cut for braising because it is flavorful and has some fat, which makes it succulent and tender.
+It’s a great cut for braising because it is flavorful and has some fat, which makes it succulent and tender.

 - Dry red wine.
 The wine is the secret weapon for a sauce that’s deeply flavorful, perfect for spooning over the sliced pork, crispy fried potatoes, roasted potatoes, or soaking into crusty bread.